How to Write a Business Case in 2024: Template & Examples

 Resource Allocation

 Businesses have finite resources.
-A business case aids in allocating these resources judiciously by evaluating the potential return on investment and ensuring that resources are directed towards projects with the highest strategic impact.
+A business case allocates these resources judiciously by evaluating the potential return on investment and ensuring that resources are directed towards projects with the highest strategic impact.

 Risk Management